Giancarlo Stanton Player Props: Yankees vs. Angels

 Giancarlo Stanton At The Plate

-- In 17 games this season (37.8%), Stanton has picked up an RBI, and in eight of those games (17.8%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Stanton has had at least one RBI in 37.0% of his games this year (17 of 46), with more than one RBI eight times (17.4%).
+He has also been responsible for three or more of his team's runs in three contests.

-- In 16 of 45 games this season, he has scored, and three of those games included multiple runs.
+- He has scored a run in 16 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.